danfickle/openhtmltopdf/README.md

 + No, you can not use it on Android.
 + You should be able to use it on Google App Engine (Java 8 or greater environment).
 [Let us know your experience](https://github.com/danfickle/openhtmltopdf/issues/179).
 + <s>Flowing columns are not implemented.</s> Implemented in RC12.
 + No, it's not a web browser.
+Specifically, it does not run javascript or implement many modern standards such as flex and grid layout.

 ## TEST CASES
 Test cases, failing or working are welcome, please place them